 During Residency, teacher candidates are expected to be present every day.
 The maximum number of days a student teacher will be allowed to be absent is five days.
 After that, extension of the placement in the following term or termination of the placement will be considered.
 If a teacher candidate must be absent from Residency for any reason, they must inform the placement school, mentor teacher, university supervisor, and Clinical Coordinator as early as possible regarding an absence.
-Before the Residency placement begins, teacher candidates should confirm with the individuals on their team how to best communicate absences.
-In addition to communicating the absence, all teacher candidates must complete the Residency Absence Form and submit it to their university supervisor and the Clinical Coordinator.
+Before the Residency placement begins, teacher candidates should confirm with the individuals on their team how best to communicate absences.
+In addition to communicating the absence, all teacher candidates must complete the Residency Absence Form and submit it to the Clinical Coordinator.
 Teacher candidates should keep the following in mind:

-- Work schedules must be made outside of Residency placement hours, which include all professional development days, parent/teacher conferences, and other required teacher work days. - Personal appointments must be made outside of Residency hours. - Job interviews are a reasonable request for absence; however, be cognizant regarding the total days absent. - Absences that are preventable or planned will not be considered excused and will result in the program rescheduling your Residency to a later semester. - If a teacher candidate has two placements during the semester, it is important for the Clinical Coordinator to be informed of the collective absences over the course of the two placements if they exceed five days.
+- Absences are documented as half days (1-4 hours) or full days (4-8+ hours) only. - Work schedules must be made outside of Residency placement hours, which include all professional development days, parent/teacher conferences, and other required teacher work days. - Personal appointments must be made outside of Residency hours. - Job interviews are a reasonable request for absence; however, be cognizant regarding the total days absent. - Absences that are preventable or planned will not be considered excused and may result in the program rescheduling your Residency to a later semester. - If a teacher candidate has two placements during the semester, it is important for the Clinical Coordinator to be informed of the collective absences over the course of the two placements if they exceed five days.

-Absences greater than five days in total during Residency will be reviewed by the mentor teacher, university supervisor, Clinical Coordinator, and Chair of Teacher Education to determine a plan of action where the impact of the absences on the ability of the teacher candidate to carry out Residency successfully will be discussed.
+Absences greater than five days in total during Residency will be reviewed by the Clinical Coordinator and Chair of Teacher Education to determine a plan of action where the impact of the absences on the ability of the teacher candidate to carry out Residency successfully will be discussed.
 A plan of action shall be developed, recorded, and shared with the teacher candidate.
 The plan of action may require an extension of the placement into the following semester or repeating the Residency assignment.
-The decision to require the teacher candidate to make up additional time in a classroom after the end of the semester will be the responsibility of the Clinical Coordinator in consultation with the university supervisor and the Chair of Teacher Education.
+The decision to require the teacher candidate to repeat Residency will be the responsibility of the Clinical

+Coordinator in consultation with the university supervisor, the Chair of Teacher Education, and any other teacher education faculty and/or staff as needed.

-Student athletes are expected to follow the same procedures as other teacher candidates when they will be absent from Residency.
+Student athletes are expected to follow the same procedures as other teacher candidates when they are absent from Residency.
 Student athletes will not be excused from Residency for practice schedules.
 A student athlete's competition (game) schedule is a reasonable request for absence; however, student athletes should be cognizant regarding total absences from Residency.
 If a sport season will require the teacher candidate to be absent more than the five days allowed for absences, they should consider student teaching in a different semester.